 Nancy obtained her Doctor of Jurisprudence from Vanderbilt University School of Law in 1987.
-She is a member of the Tennessee Bar Association, (Elder Law, Estate Planning, and Probate sections), National Academy of Elder Law Attorneys (NAELA) and the Madison County Bar Association.
+She is a member of the Tennessee Bar Association, (Elder Law, Estate Planning, and Probate sections), National Academy of Elder Law Attorneys (NAELA), Academy of Special Needs Planners (ASNP) and the Madison County Bar Association.
 Nancy has received a Martindale-Hubbell Peer Review Rating of AV Preeminent from her fellow lawyers.
 She is also a Master of the American Inn of Court, Jackson, Tennessee chapter, a legal mentoring organization dedicated to achieving higher levels of excellence and furthering the practice of law with dignity and integrity.
 Nancy is a frequent speaker on the subject of Estate Planning and Probate and Elder Law to senior adults and other select groups as well as business and financial professionals.

 Mrs. Choate makes her clients feel comfortable by offering a personal analysis of their individual situation and goals.
 She is able to create documents to meet the personal needs of the client in a timely manner.
 Clients often express appreciation in Mrs. Choate's ability to explain legal terms in "plain English" and to offer legal advice on complicated issues in a clear understandable manner.
 They also value the common central location of her office.

 Nancy and her family reside in Jackson where she is active in the community.
 Her community involvement includes:

 • Past President of the Jackson Exchange Club and 2009 Exchangite of the Year

 • Member of the Central Board of The Carl Perkins Child Abuse Prevention Center.

 • Trusts and Endowment Committee (Carl Perkins CAP)

 • Board of Directors for the Jackson Symphony and the Jackson Symphony League.